Universal Church of the Kingdom of God: Tithing and offerings

-The UCKG offers a Financial Seminar "for people who are in pursuit of financial growth, independence, stability and as well opportunities in the financial world (Jobs, Promotions, Recognition and the like), people who do not accept failure, poverty, misery, loses [sic] and want a turn over in their life because they believe that they are worthy of much more."
+The UCKG offers a financial seminar "for people who are in pursuit of financial growth, independence, stability and as well opportunities in the financial world (Jobs, Promotions, Recognition and the like), people who do not accept failure, poverty, misery, loses [sic] and want a turn over in their life because they believe that they are worthy of much more."

 Tithes are stated to be used so "the Church can pay its existing expenses and plan to expand the work of God", quoting, "That there may be food in My House."
 (Malachi 3:10).
 This also means that tithes must not be paid to a charity for the needy instead of the Church, because their primary purpose is to maintain the house of God.
 "The responsibility rests with the church authorities to decide whether after the needs of God's House have been met to use the remainder in aid of the poor."

+Dr. Devaka Premawardhana of Emory University studied the tithing practice of members of the Boston, MA branch of the UCKG church.
+These members were primary recent immigrants from Cape Verde to the United States.
+Many struggled financially and faced anxiety from being separated from their children and families.
+Premawardhana found that tithing gave the members of the church a sense of empowerment.
+The church taught that if members tithed, then God was then indebted to them and hence obligated to provide blessings that they could forcefully ask for.
+In particular, Premawardhana found that from the standpoint of an individual member of the church, tithing was not "an escapist substitute for, but a vital supplement to, his daily struggle for a better life".
+Premawardhana further stated that "This sense of oneself as a creditor and not a debtor is not an illusion of empowerment, it is empowerment."